taranvir031196/Linux_Server_Configuration/README.md

            engine = create_engine('postgresql://catalog:password@localhost/catalog')

  ### Step13: Update the google OAuth settings
      Fill in the client_id and client_secret fields in the file client_secrets.json.
-Also change the javascript_origins            field to the IP address and AWS assigned URL of the host.In this instance that would be: "javascript_origins":                ["http://ec2-13-126-105-117.ap-south-1.compute.amazonaws.com"]
+Also change the javascript_origins field to the IP address and AWS assigned URL of the host.In this instance that would
+     be: "javascript_origins":["http://ec2-13-126-105-117.ap-south-1.compute.amazonaws.com"].These addresses
-     These addresses also need to be entered into the Google Developers Console --> API Manager -->Credentials in web              client under "Authorized Javascript origins".
+     also need to be entered into the Google Developers Console --> API Manager -->Credentials in web client under "Authorized Javascript origins".

 ### Step14: Initialize the database schema and populate the database.
           $ cd /var/www/catalog/catalog/